Table of Contents

-Also, young puppies will often amuse themselves by playing in all kinds of pools of water as well as drinking it.
+Also, young puppies will often amuse themselves by playing in all kinds of pools of water and drinking it.

 2. Cushing's Disease

-Thirst is one of the main symptoms of Cushing's Disease along with increased hunger, obesity, hair loss, and muscle weakness.
+Thirst is one of the main symptoms of Cushing's Disease, along with increased hunger, obesity, hair loss, and muscle weakness.

 Diabetes prevents your dog's body from converting sugars to energy, meaning the glucose levels in the blood increase.

 5. Liver Disease

 Liver Disease and hepatitis will make a dog consume more water.
 It often has ties to aging in dogs, and there can also be genetic ties.

 6. Hypercalcemia (High calcium levels in the blood)

-These are rather vague symptoms along with excessive thirst and a dog drinking a lot of water.
+These are rather vague symptoms, along with excessive thirst and a dog drinking a lot of water.
 This is something that a vet typically discovers upon examination and blood tests.